-The 2025 Dr. George Rosenkranz Prize will be awarded to a Stanford researcher doing innovative work to improve health in low- or middle-income countries.
+The 2026 Dr. George Rosenkranz Prize will be awarded to a Stanford researcher doing innovative work to improve health in low- or middle-income countries.
 Dr. Rosenkranz committed his career to reducing health disparities across the globe, and this prize honors his legacy.
 Aimed at fostering innovative new research, the Rosenkranz Prize is a stipend of US $100,000 awarded over a two-year period.
-Moreover, the Prize is not simply a financial resource—it will also provide its recipients with an incubating network of like-minded unconventional global health scholars and a seat at the table for such events as the Rosenkranz Global Health Policy Symposium.
+Moreover, the Prize is not simply a financial resource—it will also provide its recipients with an incubating network of like-minded unconventional global health scholars and a seat at the table for such events as the Rosenkranz Global Health Policy Research Symposium.

 Background